 For another opportunity to explore collaging with an autumn theme, try a photocopied leaf collage or a printed halftone gourd collage!
 Use up more scrap supplies for a spooky wall hanging with our scrap paper ghost art or make a mixed media bendable bat.

 Inspired to head outside?
-Take our free printable leaf activity kit with you as a mini-book – and make a simple origami nature box to collect small finds along the way.
+Take our free printable leaf activity kit with you as a mini-book – and make an upcycled nature explorer’s kit to collect small finds along the way.
 Younger kids will have fun creating mouse mail!